AndresGarciaEscalante/Real-Time-Appearance-Based-Mapping/README.md

 Contains the information of the **gazebo world environment**, **robot's URDF**.
 Additionally, it has all the launch files needed for the project.

 ### RTAB-Map Package
 RTAB-Map (Real-Time Appearance-Based Mapping) is a popular solution for SLAM to develop robots that can map environments in 3D.
 RTAB-Map has good speed and memory management, and it provides custom developed tools for information analysis.
-Most importantly, the quality of the documentation on ROS Wiki (http://wiki.ros.org/rtabmap_ros) is very high.

 For more detailed information please refere to the following link:
 [RTAB-Map Package](http://wiki.ros.org/rtabmap_ros)